SergeyDushin/IoT-tech-choosing-helper/README.md

-Disison making helper for IoT tech choosing
+It is draft software for disison making helper for IoT tech choosing